wagtail/wagtail/docs/getting_started/tutorial.md

 Publish each blog post when you are done editing.

 You should now have the very beginnings of a working blog.
-Access the `/blog` URL and you should see something like this:
+Access the `/blog` URL and you should see all of posts that you created in the previous step:

 ![Basic "Our blog" page with three blogs listed, with their title, content](../_static/images/tutorial/tutorial_7.png)